 (f) as directed by the court.

 6. (a) A court of this state may order service upon any person who is domiciled or can be found within this state of any document issued in connection with a proceeding in a tribunal outside this state.
-The order may be made upon application of any interested person or in response to a letter rogatory issued by a tribunal outside this state and shall direct the manner of service.
+The order may be made upon the application of any interested person or in response to a letter rogatory issued by a tribunal outside this state and shall direct the manner of service.

-(b) Service in connection with a proceeding in a tribunal outside this state may be made within this state without an order of court.
+(b) Service in connection with a proceeding in a tribunal outside this state may be made within this state without an order of the court.

 (c) Service under this paragraph does not, of itself, require the recognition or enforcement of an order, judgment, or decree rendered outside this state.